Parveen Farzana Absar: Distinctive morphology

-Underside view of female Teretamon speleaum.
+Underside view of female Teretamon spelaeum.
 Note the hair on the legs, a distinctive morphological characteristic.
 Credits: Parveen F. Absar.

 As a crab-dwelling species, Teretamon spelaeum has physiological characteristics that are adapted to living in the dark zones of caves, in which temperatures remain almost constant.
 A part of this adaptation is the color of the crab; it is albino crab, meaning it has no coloring pigment, due to the absence of light in its environment.
 Furthermore, it is almost blind.

 While other blind albino cave crabs have been found in Asian countries––such as China, Vietnam, Thailand, Indonesia––this species is particularly different from other blind albino crabs.
-The other crabs tended to be larger (up to 2 inches, or 5.08 centimeters), and have serrated bodies, small eye sockets, and hairless legs, and; in comparison, Teretamon speleaum is much smaller (approximately 2 centimeters, or 0.79 inches), has a smooth body, and has hair on its shorter, more slender legs.
+The other crabs tended to be larger (up to 2 inches, or 5.08 centimeters), and have serrated bodies, small eye sockets, and hairless legs, and; in comparison, Teretamon spelaeum is much smaller (approximately 2 centimeters, or 0.79 inches), has a smooth body, and has hair on its shorter, more slender legs.
 It also has a large eye socket, but a much smaller retina than other albino crabs.

 Amongst other crabs from the genus Teretamon, the spelaeum species differs in its: